-- · serious illness, verified in writing by a physician, or - severe emotional distress, verified in writing by Student Counselling Services or other registered mental health professional.
+- serious illness, verified in writing by a physician, or - severe distress in response to events outside of the student's control, verified in writing by Registered Health Professional.

 Except under exceptional circumstances, a student who has entered into an 'I' contract will not be eligible for a "WC".